MitchellVerhelle/0DEXRESEARCH/README.md

 #### Pre-TGE
 - Larger users are more likely to interact with the testnet in larger proportion if the reward policy favors larger users.
 Larger users contributing to the platform is beneficial for both parties, but could be harmful if the large user decides to leave, so not too much wealth should be allocated to large users.
 - Time steps are in months, to stay consistent with Forgd, which uses mostly monthly vesting schedules.
-- Users interact based on a differential equation which specifies some potential, an amount users are willing to spend, a rate of loss \( \delta \) representing opportunity cost, and an interaction\_factor which represents how frequently the user will contribute to the platform.
+- Users interact based on a differential equation which specifies some potential, an amount users are willing to spend, a rate of loss $\delta$ representing opportunity cost, and an interaction\_factor which represents how frequently the user will contribute to the platform.
 Larger users have larger endowments and interaction\_factors, but also higher opportunity costs since they will want larger rewards.
 - Trading volume is estimated monthly for each user size/type.
 - Users are rewarded points depending on each **preTGE_rewards.py** policy.